v-tach/Thesis/Thesis Outline/ThesisDraft 20150410.md

 ### Reproducible Research

-These reviews will be done using the principles of reproducible research There are five key aspects of reproducible research.
-These are: open formats; open analysis; open access; open publication; and collaboration and tracking tools.
+These reviews will be done using the principles of reproducible research[#Peng:2006kx].
+There are five key aspects of reproducible research.
+These are: open formats; open analysis; open access; open publication; and open collaboration and tracking tools.

-Open formats allow for the use of Free and Open Source Software (FOSS) available to perform a systematic review and metaanalyis.
+Open formats allow for the use of the user's choice of proprietary or Free and Open Source Software (FOSS) to perform a systematic review and metaanalyis.
 This in turn opens the the study for external review by anyone.
 There is no lockdown to any particular piece of software.

 Open analysis refers to the steps of the analyis being clearly documented and accessible over the web.
-This increases the transparency of the review process and increases confidence in the process.
+This increases the transparency of the review process and increases confidence in the process.[#Laine:2007co]

 Open access over the web to each step of the process improves the reproducibility of the results and will allow the review to be updated easily in the future.
-Each step of the study will be maintained in a git repository that others can copy and use.
+Each step of the study will be maintained in a git repository that others can copy and use, and will allow easy replication of the review by anyone with internet access.

-Open publication will allow anyone interested to view the results over the internet without any restrictions.
-Collaboration and tracking tools refers to the idea that in computer programming, version control software is used to keep track of changes to software and to allow people to collaborate on a project without interfering with each other’s work.
+Open publication will allow anyone interested to view the results over the internet without any restrictions.[#Groves:2012cd]

+Open collaboration and tracking tools[#Ram:2013de] refers  a concept that comes from computer programming: version control software is used to keep track of changes to software and to allow people to collaborate on a project without interfering or overwriting each other’s work.
+It also keeps track of who is contributing to the work.
 Git, an open source program, will be used to provide version control and collaboration for this review.

 ### Prisma Methods

 ### 5. Protocol and Registration
-They will be registered in the PROSPERO [8] database of systematic reviews.
+They will be registered in the [PROSPERO][8] database of systematic reviews.
 The review protocol will be available on the web as part of a git repository.

 ### 6. Eligibility Criteria